blax-software/wordpress-plugin-project/README.md

     ```shell
     composer create-project blax-software/wordpress-plugin-project my-plugin
     ```
-1. Interact with the setup-script if it is not executed by composer automatically
+1. Composer automatically executes the setup script.
+If you want to run it manually, execute:

     ```shell
     php interact plugin:setup